MouriNaruto/MouriDocs/docs/21/ReadMe.md

 experiments to discover the real reason about half a year ago.
 Finally, I accidently made booting Windows 7 Service Pack 1 on Hyper-V Generation 2 Virtual Machines.
 In the following sections, I will talk about the details.

+Warning: I have no experience about writing Windows kernel drivers because I cannot afford the price of the Windows driver signing certificate.
+Maybe my way mentioned in this article is too wild and hope you can forgive me.